ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      The new payload format MUST use the Standard Problem Detail entry "instance" in order to convey the same information that the original payload format conveys through the "error_uri" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).

-An example of error response using the problem-details format is shown in {{fig-example-error-response}}.
+An example of an error response using the problem-details format is shown in {{fig-example-error-response}}.

 ~~~~~~~~~~~
 Header: Bad Request (Code=4.00)